Exabyte-io/documentation/docs/materials-designer/3d-editor/3d-editor-actions/move-rotate-atoms.md

 ## Animation

-We demonstrate the execution of example translations and rotations of a crystal structure in the following animation.
+We demonstrate the execution of example translations, rotations and scaling of a crystal structure in the following animation.

 <img data-gifffer="/images/materials-designer/move-atoms.gif" />